diksown/musa/docs/CONTRIBUTING.md

 Thank you for taking the time to improve Musa!

-In this section, you can find the guidelines on how to contribute to the project.
+In this section, you can find the guidelines on how to contribute to the this project.

 [Reporting projects](#reporting-projects) · [Issues](#issues) · [Pull requests](#pull-requests)